-With all refinances, your will have costs of the loan and your escrow account to fund.
+With all refinances, you will have costs of the loan and your escrow account to fund.
 These costs can be added to the loan amount so you pay nothing out of pocket.

-A jumbo loan is a mortgage used to finance properties that are exceed the conventional conforming limit of $548,250, as determined by the Federal Housing Finance Agency (FHFA).
-Homes that exceed the limit require a jumbo loan.
+A jumbo loan is a mortgage used to finance properties that exceed the conventional conforming loan limit of $548,250, as determined by the Federal Housing Finance Agency (FHFA).

 Underwriting criteria for jumbo loans are stricter because the loans are larger and riskier for lenders.